Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 ## My approach

+In order to select the most relevant platforms and tools I've outlined the following structure:

+#### Identifying what applications I want to create

+I will look at my background, my likes and dislikes and influences with regard to applications that I use regularly and those that don't interest me.
+I will use my past experience in creating various applications of differing types to highlight specific areas that are most exciting to me and use statistics to evaluate the viability of my chosen application types within today's market place.

+#### Identifying the right type of platforms and tools

+I will look the the typical platforms and tools used to power the types of application I identify in the section above and seek to find a variant for each application type that I can consider for adoption.

+#### Picking the right platforms and tools

+I will look at the pros and cons of each of the platforms and tools short listed in the previous section with a view to select my preferred suite.

+## The solution

 #### Identifying what applications I want to create

 This should be the easy part right?
 We all know what we want to create?
 Fortunately this is true in most peoples cases, we've all had a lot of experience to get to where we are and we know what we are interested in.
 The *what we're interested in* is very important, experience has taught me not to try and build something for myself unless I am both close to the subject matter and I am passionate about the solution.
 Simply put - Don't build something unless you would use it yourself.